Disease Guide ·Cushing's Disease ·2026

 Cushing's Coverage Basics

-Most policies cover Cushing's disease as a standard illness — including the complex diagnostic process, Trilostane medication, and ongoing monitoring tests.
-The standard 14-day illness waiting period applies.
-Since Cushing's is costly to diagnose and treat, insurance pays off significantly.
+Most policies cover Cushing's as a standard illness - including diagnostics, Trilostane, and monitoring tests.
+Standard 14-day illness waiting period applies.
+Since diagnosis and treatment are costly, insurance saves significantly.

 Red flag · Pre-existing